Rotorua offers breath-taking scenery and wonderful natural wildlife that can be appreciated without costing the earth

 Of course, you can also pick up a map or visit our team at one of Rotorua’s i-SITEs for self-guided tours.
 We recommend seeing plants and birds that have adapted to the hot, steamy and sulphurous environment in Sulphur Bay around Lake Rotorua.

-Soar through the trees and experience New Zealand’s ancient forest like never before – in two unforgettable zipline adventures.
+Soar through the trees and experience New Zealand’s ancient forest like never before – in two award-winning zipline adventures.
 Lose yourself on this engaging encounter with the natural world, exploring ancient native forest via ziplines, suspended swing bridges, treetop platforms and more on this unforgettable nature adventure.